opmyth/opmyth.github.io/_pages/about.md

   - /about.html
 ---

-### 👨‍💻 *Machine Learning Intern* | 🖼️ *Computer Vision Enthusiast* | 🤖 *AI Researcher*
+### 👨‍💻 *AI MSc Student* | 🖼️ *Computer Vision Enthusiast* | 🤖 *R&D Analyst*

-I'm a Computer Science graduate with a minor in Statistics and Data Analytics from UAE University, currently working as an ML Intern at the Technology Innovation Institute (TII).
+I'm a Computer Science graduate with a minor in Statistics and Data Analytics from UAE University (GPA: 3.83/4.0), currently pursuing an Artificial Intelligence MSc at the University of Edinburgh.
+I work as a Research & Development Analyst at THIQAH through their Graduate Development Program, where I develop AI components and integrate them into smart platforms.
 I focus on applying cutting-edge machine learning and computer vision techniques to solve real-world problems.
-Along with my technical experience, I've also ventured into entrepreneurship by founding Tanafos, an app unifying football communities, for which I won multiple innovation awards.

 ### 🚀 **Experience**

+- **Research & Development Analyst (Graduate Development Program)** at **THIQAH** - Apr 2025 - Sep 2025
+  - Developed AI components and integrated them into an Internal Smart Bidding platform, including building the UI and deploying on ArgoCD infrastructure.
+  - Designed and implemented an internal tool enabling non-developers to rapidly create Proof-of-Concepts (PoCs).
+  - Delivered in-depth technical sessions on cutting-edge research papers (Vision Transformers, LoRA).

-- **ML Intern** at **Technology Innovation Institute (TII)** - May 2024 - Present
+- **ML Research Intern** at **Technology Innovation Institute (TII)** - May 2024 - Nov 2024
-  - Hands-on experience with vision-language models (VLMs), applying them to medical image analysis tasks.
+  - Contributed to the Computer Vision Team, specializing in cutting-edge AI solutions.
-  - Co-authored Falcon Med-VQA, a generative system for medical visual question answering.
+  - Played a key role in the development of Falcon Med-VQA, a visual question-answering system for the medical domain.
-  - Presented project advancements and co-authored a demo paper submitted to AAAI.

-- **Founder** of **Tanafos** - Jan 2023 - Feb 2024
-  - Developed and led the vision of an app unifying the football community, winning first place at multiple innovation competitions.
+  - Designed and implemented an interactive user interface for Falcon Med-VQA with advanced features.
+  - Gained extensive experience with VLLMs and Vision Transformers, applying them to healthcare challenges.

 ### 🎓 **Education**

+- **M.Sc.
+Artificial Intelligence** - University of Edinburgh (Sep 2025 - Present)

-- **B.S.
-Computer Science**, Minor in Statistics and Data Analytics - UAE University (2020-2024)
+- **B.Sc.
+Computer Science**, Minor in Statistics and Data Analytics - United Arab Emirates University (Jan 2020 - Aug 2024)
   GPA: 3.83/4.0

 ### 👨‍🔬 **Research Experience & Interests**